Craft Projects

 Who can do this: Kindergarteners

-Keep cool in the heat with this paper pop-up watermelon fan!
-Craft Daily shows kids how to make this really simple paper fan craft using various colored construction paper, glue, scissors, a black marker, string, double sided tape, and some jumbo popsicle sticks.
+Craft Daily shows kids how to make this really simple paper fan craft using various colored construction paper, glue, scissors, a black marker, string, double-sided tape, and some jumbo popsicle sticks.

 18. Wind Vane